Psalm 92 – The Goodness of Giving Thanks to the Lord

-This Psalm is titled, A Psalm.
+This psalm is titled A Psalm.
 A Song for the Sabbath day.
-It is the only Psalm so titled, and was perhaps a song to be sung and meditation to be embraced upon the Sabbath.
+It is the only psalm so titled and was perhaps a song to be sung and meditated on the Sabbath.
 Derek Kidner observed: “This Song for the Sabbath is proof enough, if such were needed, that the Old Testament sabbath was a day not only for rest but for corporate worship (‘a holy convocation,’ Lev.
 23:3), and intended to be a delight rather than a burden.”

 “The Jews have for a long while used this Psalm in the synagogue-worship on their Sabbath, and very suitable it is for the Sabbath-day; not so much in appearance, for there is little or no allusion to any Sabbatic rest in it, but because on that day above all others, our thoughts should be lifted up from all earthly things to God himself.”
 (Charles Spurgeon)

 It is good to give thanks to the Lord,

 And to sing praises to Your name, O Most High;